University Complaints Addresses

-Notes: 1 -- The page cited above is part of the UoB web site and is managed by them, so may be changed without notice.
-If there is any discrepancy between the live page and my excerpt, then the live text prevails.
-I will check from time to time; if anyone notices a discrepancy, please email firstname.lastname@example.org.
+Notes: 1 —The pages cited above are part of the UoB website, so may be changed without notice.
+If there is any discrepancy, the live text prevails.

 Housing Act 2004 ... the main legislation that sets up HMO licensing.
 See Part 2.

 HMO Management Regulations 2006 ... includes duties of occupiers--section 10.
 See also the Explanatory Note for a reference to action on breaches.